sopac/pacsafe-doc/training/tonga/drm_concepts.rst

 ========================

-Before we get into the details of installing and running
-|project_name|, we first will look at some core themes of disaster
+Before we get into the details of using |project_name|, we first will look at some core themes of disaster management planning.
-management planning.

 This module aims to provide participants with the following knowledge: